EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Methodology

 \subsection{Training Strategy}

 The proposed model is trained on the GSV-Cities \cite{gsv_cities} dataset following its standard framework.
 GSV-Cities contains 560k images with highly accurate labels depicting 67k different places.
-We apply the multi-similarity (MS) loss \cite{multi-similarity} function with an online hard mining strategy.
+Specifically, each place includes a set of images that describe the same location with different viewpoints and conditions.
+Besides, a unique label is assigned to each place.
+That is, the place images in GSV-Cities are divided into a restricted number of categories.
+Based on this characteristic, we apply the multi-similarity (MS) loss \cite{multi-similarity} function with an online hard mining strategy.
 The MS loss is formulated as

 where for each query image $I_q$ in a batch, $\mathcal{P}_q$ represents the set of indices \{$p$\} which align with the positive samples for $I_q$, and $\mathcal{N}_q$ represents the set of indices \{$n$\} which align with the negative samples for $I_q$. $S_{qp}$ and $S_{qn}$ respectively represent the cosine similarity of a positive sample pair $\{I_q, I_p\}$ and a negative sample pair $\{I_q, I_n\}$.
 The remaining variables $\alpha$, $\beta$ and $\lambda$ are three sets of hyperparameters.